NASA Portal

 • Your club must be based in the United States, its Territories, or Possessions

-• Your club commits to using Night Sky Network Resources in a minimum of five public astronomy events a year.
+• Your club commits to using Night Sky Network resources in a minimum of five public astronomy events a year.

-• Apply for membership using the online application form.
+If you club meets these requirements, you can apply for membership using the online application form.
 We recommend that you review the contents of the online application form (pdf) before applying.

-In order to achieve broad dissemination, we will be choosing clubs of various sizes from all over the United States, urban, suburban, and rural.
 Qualifying clubs must show a commitment to sharing astronomy with the public and an interest in contributing to the Night Sky Network community.

 How does my club submit an application?